Medium-Term Management Plan

 • RIFXIMA received approval for the pediatric indication

-• Signed an agreement with SUSMED for joint R&D and marketing of therapeutic apps
+• Signed an agreement with SUSMED for joint development and marketing of digital therapeutics

-• Contribute to women’s health through new approaches
+• Contribute to women’s health through around-the-pill solutions including digital therapeutics

 • Initiated Ph I/II for AKP-022 (relugolix combination tablets)